High Desert (Oregon): Native peoples and Euro-American settlement

 In 1866, American soldiers established Camp Warner, a military camp near present-day Hart Mountain National Antelope Refuge in Lake County.
 They were sent from Boise, Idaho, to build a military camp in the high desert, and they built it east of the Warner Lakes because they doubted that they could cross the series of wetlands.
 Maj.
 Gen. George Crook disapproved of the soldiers' decision.
 He built a road across the lakes and moved the camp to the western side of them.

-Of the four major cities in the high desert, Prineville was established earliest.
+Of the five major cities in the high desert, Prineville was established earliest.
 Its post office originally opened under the name "Prine" in 1871.
 It was named for Barney Prine, a whisky and metal merchant in the area.
 Lakeview's post office was then established in 1876.
 At that time, Goose Lake was larger, and it was visible from the post office.
 The Burns post office opened in 1884 and the city was established in 1891.
 It was named for the Scottish poet Robert Burns.
 Bend's name was derived from the phrase "Farewell Bend," the location where pioneers traveling through the area last saw the Deschutes River.
 The Bend post office was established in 1904.
+Redmond, named after pioneering school teachers Frank and Josephine Redmond, was incorporated in 1910.

-In 1878, the Bannock people and northern Shoshone tribes participated in the Bannock War, a war against white settlers in the region over the destruction of camas root—a major source of food for the natives—by white settlers' hogs.
-The Bannock and the Northern Paiute suffered from violence during the conflict, and once the white settlers had won the war, the natives were allotted into various reservations.
+In 1878, the Bannock people and northern Shoshone tribes participated in the Bannock War, a war against Euro-American settlers in the region over the destruction of camas root—a major source of food for the natives—by settlers' hogs.
+The Bannock and the Northern Paiute suffered from violence during the conflict, and once the settlers had won the war, the natives were allotted to various reservations.
 The Northern Paiute were sent to the Yakama Indian Reservation and in later years have been dispersed throughout several reservations in the western United States.

-White settlers created the 13736 acre Burns Paiute Reservation, just north of Burns, in 1897.
+Euro-American settlers created the 13736 acre Burns Paiute Reservation, just north of Burns, in 1897.
 The reservation was established in 1972.
 It is home to the descendants of the Wada Tika band of Northern Paiutes.
 As of 1992, it had 356 members.
 As of 1980, there were 57 descendants of the Northern Paiute tribe living outside of the reservation.